Rudy Boesch Dies At 91: ‘Survivor’ Stars Remember The Navy SEAL And Legendary Season 1 Player

 — Jeff Probst (@JeffProbst) November 3, 2019

 Boesch, who still holds the record of the oldest Survivor player in history, was so popular after his stint on the CBS reality show that he was featured in People Magazine’s “Sexiest Man Alive” issue.
-At the height of his Survivor fame, Boesch published a book titled The Book of Rudy: The Wit and Wisdom of Rudy Boesch in 2001.
+At the height of his Survivor fame, Boesch published a book, The Book of Rudy: The Wit and Wisdom of Rudy Boesch, in 2001.
 That same year, he had an action figure created of his likeness by Blue Box Toys.

 Boesch attended the Survivor: Caramoan reunion in 2013 and was inducted into the “Survivor Hall of Fame” in 2015, according to Parade.